Astrometric Effects of a Stochastic Gravitational Wave Background: Calculation of Astrometric Deflection in a Minkowski Background Spacetime

-We decompose the direction to the source into zeroth and first order pieces as $n^{\hat{j}} = n^{\hat{j}}_0 + \delta n^{\hat{j}}$.
-The zeroth order terms in Eq. (\ref{eqn:obsdir}) give us $n_0^{\hat{j}} = n^j$.
+We decompose the direction to the source into zeroth and first-order pieces as $n^{\hat{j}} = n^{\hat{j}}_0 + \delta n^{\hat{j}}$.
+The zeroth-order terms in Eq. (\ref{eqn:obsdir}) give us $n_0^{\hat{j}} = n^j$.
 Plugging this into the first order terms and simplifying, we find the perturbation to the source direction

 \be \delta n^{\hat{i}} = \frac{1}{2} \left\{n^j h_{ij}(0) - \frac{\omega_0}{\lambda_s} n^j S_{jk}(\lambda_s) \left( \delta^{ik} - n^i n^k \right) - n^i n^j n^k h_{jk}(0) \right\}.\nonumber\ee

 Inserting our definition of $S_{jk}$, we obtain the solution to the source direction perturbation in Minkowski space